saumyashankarsinha/BMRE/README.md

 ![This is an image](https://github.com/saumyashankarsinha/BMRE/blob/main/Images/bme.png) -->
 ## Contents
-The contents of the repository is organized as follows: The BMRE repository contains three directories, the *Source* directory (containing the major implementation functions), the *ExampleScenario* directory (containing some examples which has been used to evaluate the performance of the enforcer), and the *Images* directory (containing the illustrative images).
+The contents of the repository is organized as follows: The BMRE repository contains four directories, the *Source* directory (containing the major implementation functions), the *ExampleScenario* directory (containing some examples which has been used to evaluate the performance of the enforcer), the *Images* directory (containing the illustrative images) and the *varying_complexity_of_property* directory (containing the source file to vary the complexity of the property and access the performances of bounded-memory and ideal enforcer).

 - The Source directory contains source files
   - Automata.py which contains all the functionalities related to defining the automaton and operations on the automaton;
   - Enforcer.py which implements the bounded-memory enforcer;